Competition law is a complex area of law, which has a number of clear prohibitions but also many grey areas.

 Every company has to deal with these rules, in different facets of its business.
 Examples include cooperation agreements with competitors, joint purchasing or production agreements and distribution relationships.

-The Netherlands Authority for Consumers and Markets (ACM) and the European Commission are in charge of enforcing the competition rules in the Netherlands.
+The Netherlands Authority for Consumers and Markets (ACM) and the European Commission (EC) are in charge of enforcing the competition rules in the Netherlands.
 These authorities have far-reaching investigative powers, including carrying out raids on businesses and in private homes (ACM only) and examining digital files.
 We assist our clients in these matters.

 In the event of violations of the competition rules, large fines may be imposed on the companies and persons involved.
 In addition, damages actions usually follow, but also exclusion from tenders.
 The damage to reputation is often considerable.